 The sweet is nice with a refined paste filling inside.
 I can’t place the flavor but they are pretty good.
 I don’t see them as so good that I’ll go back though.
 I’m always thinking bang for buck and I’ve had better and fresher for less.
 7/10.
 Won’t buy again.

-A peach scone from a cafe where Ryder and I had a stellar meal.
+A peach scone from a cafe where I had a stellar meal.
 This place is called Kafuri Kibisu and is where I met Takiko Akita, the woman who drove me to the “nearby” paper factory.
 The scone is very flavorful and the scone shop next door is very popular with people lining up as they open.
 I’m coming back to this cafe more for Takiko and her lunch than the scone.
 6/10.
 Could buy again.

 This.
 This.
 THIS.
 It was weird and so goooooood.
 Takiko took me to a famous soba restaurant after our paper factory visit.
 This was a soba based sweet served warm with a toasted soybean powder coating the outside called “kinako.”
 I can’t wait to find it again and hoping to see it at my next soba restaurant.
 It’s got a texture halfway between mashed potatoes and mochi.
 SO GOOD.
 So unusual.
 10/10.
 Actively seeking.